AMH-4/kickstarter-analysis/README.md

 ## Results:

-What are two conclusions you can draw about the Theater Outcomes by Launch Date?
+*What are two conclusions you can draw about the Theater Outcomes by Launch Date?*
-	1. May was the most successfful month to launch a campaign.
+1.May was the most successfful month to launch a campaign.
 2. May was also a month of high failed campaigns.

-What can you conclude about the Outcomes based on Goals?
+*What can you conclude about the Outcomes based on Goals?*
 * There is a 50%+ success rate of campaings of campaings less than $15,000 and for campaings beteen $35,000 - $45,000.
 The hightest successful campaign, approximaly 75%, have goal of less than $1,000.
 While goals beteen $45,000 - $50,000 have a failed rate of 100%.

-What are some limitations of this dataset?
+*What are some limitations of this dataset?*
-	*This dataset, although dense, is not able to provide everything needed. to copy-and-past a succesful camapgin.
+* This dataset, although dense, is not able to provide everything needed. to copy-and-past a succesful camapgin.
 Not all variables were defined for cross-over analysis.
 This limited the knowledge of what each data set reprepresented.

-What are some other possible tables and/or graphs that we could create?
+*What are some other possible tables and/or graphs that we could create?*
-	Additaional visalizations that used length of campaign and number of campaign recipents would  allow for a deeper understanding of what a successful campaign looks like.
+* Additaional visalizations that used length of campaign and number of campaign recipents would  allow for a deeper understanding of what a successful campaign looks like.
 A graph that told the story of the various type of doners could help determine and understand the sucessful goals reached.